toritried/lostletters/_pages/quilt.md

         <img src="/graphics/quilt/mini/2012-tastycake.gif" title="Tasy Cakes 2012 - I won 3rd place!">
     </center>
     <br>
-    The q\*bee was like a virtual pixel art summer camp with fun ways to participate happening all of the time.
+    The q*bee was like a virtual pixel art summer camp with fun ways to participate happening all of the time.
 Some activity pages with member-created submissions are still accessible such as <a target="_blank" href="https://web.archive.org/web/20081225061749/http://theqbee.net/activity-castles08.php">Sandcastles from 2008</a>, <a target="_blank" href="https://web.archive.org/web/20081223132105/http://theqbee.net/activity-spring08.php">Spring Flowers from 2008</a>, and <a target="_blank" href="https://web.archive.org/web/20081223134140/http://theqbee.net/activity-val08.php">Valentines Lucky Dip 2008</a>.
     <br>
     <br>
     <center>
         <img src="/graphics/quilt/layout/qbee-divider.gif">
         <br>
         <br>
-        <h2>the joy of being a bee</h2>
+        <h2>The Joy of Beeing a Bee</h2>
     </center>
     Whether I was challenging myself to create a submission for a seasonal pixel art contest, getting inspired by unique patches and quilts, or buzzing on the Bee\*Bee\*S message board, I was always having a lovely time as a bee.
     The community was ever-evolving in response to this incredible creative source and outlet.